Posted on April 30, 2020 in Defense Strategies

 How about just flashing the gun or verbally telling him to “get back I have a gun!”
 Arizona’s “Defensive Display of a Firearm” statute under ARS 13-421 covers the following actions: (1) verbally informing another person that he is in possession of a firearm; exposing or displaying a firearm in order to protect that person from unlawful physical force or deadly physical force; and placing the person’s hand on a firearm while the firearm is contained in a pocket, purse or other means of containment or transport.
 In our scenario I think a great majority of people would believe this is reasonable to do it defensively display a firearm as detailed in the rule.

 Every situation is different and if you find yourself charged with a crime after defending yourself you should get an attorney experienced and knowledgeable in Arizona’s self-defense statutes to help you answer.
-The attorneys at AZ Defenders have significant knowledge and experience with self-defense and cases of self-defense where a person gets charged with a crime for exercising their right.
+The Phoenix criminal defense attorneys at AZ Defenders have significant knowledge and experience with self-defense and cases of self-defense where a person gets charged with a crime for exercising their right.
 Call to schedule a consultation to find the best way to defend your self-defense case.